 Dad was in the Army until right before I started 3rd grade.
 Then he worked for the railroad, a roofing company, the public utility company, and a silicon plant (what you’d imagine when you think of a steel factory).
 When the plant shut down things were tough, but Dad found work with an oxygen delivery service.
 At one point he even did hydroseeding for a landscaping company.
 I’m sure I’ve left out a few jobs he’s had or gotten them in the wrong order.
 He’d correct me if I read this to him, I’m sure.
 The point I’m trying to make is clear…the man worked his ass off to provide for his wife and daughters.

 He literally broke his back providing for us.
 Dad did physically demanding jobs and often worked overtime to make sure we were comfortable.
 He didn’t always enjoy his work or his employers, but he took every job as a personal challenge.
 He wanted to be the best at any job he did and took great pride in a hard day’s work.
-Dad is now on disability from his numerous spinal fusions but still tries to do work around the house.
+Dad is now on disability from his numerous spinal fusions but still does a lot of work around the house.

-I have based so much of my life not on what would make Dad proud, but on the teachings he passively taught.
-I’ve lived my life with the guiding principles and values he instilled in me by not telling me, but by living as an example.
+I have based so much of my life not on what would make Dad proud, but on the lessons he’s taught me.
+I’ve lived my life with the guiding principles and values he instilled by not telling me, but by living as an example.
 Never once have I questioned whether or not Dad would be proud of me.
 I’ve always known he was proud of me, even when I’ve done things he hasn’t necessarily approved of.

 I married a man who my Dad had never even met, and to add insult to injury, we married in Colorado when my family was in Washington state.
 They didn’t have the means to travel to Colorado, so they weren’t at my wedding.
-I have five tattoos at the time of this writing, and although my Dad has 16 (I think…he doesn’t much approve of my counting his tattoos), he does not appreciate my ink.
-My next tattoo will be a replica of one of my Dad’s, which he also knows and isn’t thrilled about.
-I half joke with my husband that although Dad will outright tell me “No, do not get any more tattoos”, that he ’s extremely proud that I’d get a tattoo of one of his pieces.
+I have six tattoos at the time of this writing, and although my Dad has 16 (I think…he doesn’t appreciate my counting his tattoos), he does not appreciate my ink.
+One of my future tattoos will be a replica of one of my Dad’s, which he also knows and isn’t thrilled about.
+I half-joke with my husband that although Dad will outright tell me “No, do not get any more tattoos”, he’s extremely proud that I’d get a tattoo of one of his pieces.
 It’s because no matter what I do, I know with absolute certainty that he’s proud of me.
 It’s an incredible feeling.